Is Brad Pitt Losing ‘World War Z 2’ As War With Angelina Jolie Erupts Again?

 World War Z 2 has been removed from Paramount’s releases list because it was set to be released in June.
 Obviously, since Brad Pitt’s zombie horror sequel isn’t even in production and has no director, that deadline would be impossible to meet.
 Now it seems fans will have to wait until 2018 or possibly even later to see a World War Z sequel.
 The film has not been relisted yet and the opportunity to create the zombie thriller could be lost.

 Angelina Jolie, once Brad Pitt’s devoted partner, could be making it hard for him to concentrate on his work as a producer of World War Z 2 since he also has a war on the home front to deal with.
 Brad could be too busy to fight for his blockbuster zombie sequel.
-Most recently Angelina Jolie demanded $131,000 per month in child support, which Pitt refuses to pay according to Yahoo Be.
+Most recently Angelina Jolie demanded $131,000 per month in child support, which Pitt refuses to pay according to Yahoo7 Be.

 Brad Pitt’s disagreement with Angelina Jolie’s request is over who will handle the children’s’ trust funds.
 Angelina wants to set aside $330,000 per year to create a trust fund for the children.
 Pitt wants to provide for the children but set up his own trust fund for them that Angelina would not have access to.
 The disagreement brought private divorce proceedings to a grinding halt.